 Litigation Support: Lost Income – Commercial Tenant

-A dispute arose over how much was owed to our client.
-The tenant claimed that he was supposed to be subsidized until his practice became profitable.
-Further, the tenant claimed that he was supposed to receive the patients of the deceased doctor and that our client lured him to move to Orange County under false pretenses.
-He counter-claimed for lost future income because he shut down his former practice in Northern California to move to Orange County.
+The dispute continued over how much was owed to our client.
+The tenant doctor claimed that he was supposed to be subsidized until his practice became profitable.
+He further asserted that he was promised to receive the patients of the deceased doctor and that our client lured him to move to Orange County under false pretenses.
+The tenant doctor then countersued for lost future income because he shut down his former practice in Northern California to move to Orange County.

 Our client claimed that all annual unpaid expenses and rent were due.
 He showed the Court that the agreement was never written or intended to subsidize the new doctor for the entire time.
 Our client could not promise to deliver the former doctor’s patients because patients have the freedom to choose their physician.